backstage/backstage/docs/features/software-catalog/descriptor-format.md

 Backstage specific entities have an `apiVersion` that is prefixed with `backstage.io/`, to distinguish them from other types of object that share the same type of structure.
-This may be relevant when co-hosting these specifications with e.g. kubernetes object manifests, or when an organization adds their own specific kinds of entity to the catalog.
+This may be relevant when co-hosting these specifications with e.g. Kubernetes object manifests, or when an organization adds their own specific kinds of entity to the catalog.

 Early versions of the catalog will be using alpha/beta versions, e.g.